RobotLearning/traj-gen-and-tracking/README.md

 implement the test function in MATLAB that checks for differences
 - Why are two tracking LQRs not exactly the same (at the end)?
   [maybe R dependence is not correct, index difference?]
+- Test error feedback based weighting on the Q matrix

 Robot list:
-- Test error feedback based weighting on the Q matrix
 - Correct initial conditions of zero-phase filtering and test in MATLAB with ILC
 - Implement/Learn RDMP first in MATLAB and then in SL
-- Wrist problem in robot computer?

 Extensions:
 - Total Gaussian Process?